Oskarovsky/JavaExam/book/cheatsheet.md

 3. Don’t define any setter methods.
 4. Don’t allow referenced mutable objects to be modified.
 5. Use a constructor to set all properties of the object, making a copy if needed.

+### 6.8 Static member declarations

+#### Static Members in Classes
+Static members belong to the class in which they are declared and are not part of any instance of the class.
+The class need not be instantiated to access its static members.

+Static code inside a class can access a static member in the following three ways:
+- By the static member’s simple name
+- By using the class name with the static member’s name
+- By using an object reference of the static member’s class with the static member’s name

+#### Static Fields in Classes
+Static fields (also called static variables and class variables) exist only in the class in which they are defined.
+When the class is loaded, static fields are initialized to their default values if no explicit initialization is specified.

+#### Static Methods in Classes
+- Static methods are also known as class methods.
+- A `static` method in a class can directly access other static members in the class by their simple name.
+- Static method cannot access instance (i.e., non-static) members of the class directly
+- Static methods can be overloaded analogous to instance methods
+- Static methods in a superclass cannot be overridden in a subclass as instance methods can, but they can be hidden by static methods in a subclass.
+- A type parameter of a generic class or interface cannot be used in a static method

 ## 7 BEYOND CLASSES